sparkletron/righteous_tentacle_colecovision/README.md

   license: MIT

 ---

+## TODO
+  - So much, Wiki fixes, documents, and PCB build and checks.

 ## LICENSE
   - All files related to or generated from the KiCAD source fall under the MIT license.